-Piedmont Makers will host the 6th annual Piedmont School Maker Faire on Sunday, April 28, 2019 11-3pm at Beach Elementary School in collaboration with the Piedmont Arts Fund.
+Piedmont Makers will host the 7th annual Piedmont School Maker Faire on Sunday, April 5, 2020 11-3pm at Beach Elementary School.
 We will feature S.T.E.A.M. projects from Beach, Havens, Wildwood, Piedmont Middle School, Millennium High School, and Piedmont High School students along with hands-on projects from community makers, live music from student musicians & bands, student films, and food trucks!